cristiangreco/collectd-softirqs/README.md

 Configuration
 -------------

-Add the following to your collectd config
+Add the following to your collectd configuration file:

     <LoadPlugin python>
       Globals true